afixoftrix/squares-in-rect/README.md

 This problem is pretty simple so I didn't have to use any particular problem solving techniques.
 A step-by-step solution was good enough since I was able to find native JS methods to do the work for me.

-(The solution used in this demo was written by [MzLovelyj](https://www.codewars.com/users/MzLovelyj))

 [TOP](#index)